Your Vonage account can be managed in a few different ways:

 Each of the main items in the diagram is explained in more detail in the following sections.

-Represents a relationship between clients and Nexmo.
-Each account is identified with a unique API key (account Id) and contains balance, settings, reports, and logs of Nexmo API usage.
+Represents a relationship between clients and Vonage.
+Each account is identified with a unique API key (account Id) and contains balance, settings, reports, and logs of Vonage API usage.

 Each account can be associated with one or more subaccounts.
 This division allows you to create a hierarchical structure to help manage product configuration, reporting, and billing.